 The objective of this Report is to assist electricity distributors in Ontario in determining total service lives for typical electricity distribution system assets that they own.

-The information contained in the Report is expected to further facilitate transfer of responsibility for determining asset total service lives to distributors as they transition to IFRS.
+The information contained in the Report is expected to further facilitate transfer of responsibility for determining asset total service lives to distributors.

 B-2 SCOPE OF WORK